intergalacticmule/sales-data-solution/README.md

 ## Data Warehouse

-Here we use the fourth and fifth points of our [Action Plan](#action-plan) - BigQuery and dbt to help with our data transformation and warehousing needs.
+Here we use the fourth and fifth points of our [Action Plan](#action-plan) - BigQuery and dbt to help with our data transformation, warehousing, and data quality needs.

 We will stage the file we previously uploaded to GCS in an external BigQuery table, then perform all of our data transformations on top to create the warehouse model using dbt, all with the help of a few more Airflow DAGs.